kevmck451/phase_array_fossn/Application/readme.md

 # App Info

 ## Powering On
-- when the phased array is powered on, it takes about a minute to fully start up
+- when the phased array is powered on, computer cannot be connected to it
+- once booted, connect computer via ethernet and run Application.main